-I’m thrilled to introduce you to one of our standout students of The Client Attraction Business School™, public speaking consultant John Rasiej.
+I’m thrilled to introduce you to one of our standout students of The Leveraged Business Business School™, public speaking consultant John Rasiej.
 As always, we’d love to hear your feedback.
 Please post your comments and questions below. ~ Fabienne.
 Connect with John on Facebook here.

 Public speaking is one of the fastest ways to attract new clients.
 The on-the-spot connection you establish with one effective presentation is a richer and more holistic experience compared to a blog post, a video or even social media.
 Your live speaking engagement is able to convey your expertise, authenticity and accelerates the Know, Like and Trust factor for your audience.